Jamie McMurray: First stint with Chip Ganassi Racing (2002–2005)

-In 2004, McMurray and his team were penalized 25 points after the Food City 500 for an incorrect "x-measurement," a method of comparing the center of the roof with the center of the chassis, which proved costly when later in the year, McMurray missed the Chase for the Cup by 15 points.
-If he had made the playoff field, McMurray would have finished the year 4th in points due to strong performance in the Chase races.
+In 2004, McMurray and his team were penalized 25 points after the Food City 500 for an incorrect "x-measurement," a method of comparing the center of the roof with the center of the chassis, which proved costly when later in the year, McMurray missed the Chase for the Cup by fifteen points.
+If he had made the playoff field, McMurray would have finished the year fourth in points due to his strong performance in the Chase races.
 The same weekend of the penalty, McMurray was fined $15,000 by NASCAR for intentionally causing a wreck after the race was over.

-He had 23 Top 10s during the season, including 12 in the last 14 races, and finished eleventh in the points standings, which earned him a $1 million bonus.
-In the same year, he won a Truck Series race; joining 20 other drivers that have won a race in all three of NASCAR's top touring series.

-In 2005 McMurray scored four top fives and ten top tens to finish 12th in points.
+He had 23 Top 10s during the season, including twelve in the last fourteen races, and finished eleventh in the points standings, which earned him a $1 million bonus.
+In the same year, he won a Truck Series race, joining 20 other drivers who have won a race in all three of NASCAR's top touring series.
+In 2005, McMurray scored four top-fives and ten top-tens to finish twelfth in points.
 McMurray came in tenth in points with a one-point cushion over Ryan Newman in the final race before the chase at Richmond International Raceway.
-McMurray was wrecked by Tony Raines later in the race ending his chase hopes.
+McMurray was wrecked by Tony Raines later in the race, ending his chase hopes.

 McMurray left the No. 42 team after the 2005 season to drive for Roush Racing.
-Owner Chip Ganassi was initially adamant that McMurray would be held to his contract, but on November 7, 2005, McMurray was released when Ganassi and partner Felix Sabates learned that McMurray signed a contract with Roush already before the season ended.
+Owner Chip Ganassi was initially adamant that McMurray would be held to his contract, but on November 7, 2005, McMurray was released when Ganassi and partner Felix Sabates learned that McMurray had signed a contract with Roush already before the season ended.
 McMurray was originally to go to the No. 6 Ford in 2006, but since Mark Martin announced he would race for another year, McMurray instead took over for Kurt Busch in the No. 97 Crown Royal/IRWIN Tools Ford (which was then renumbered No. 26).